 A VP of Sales has missed targets for nine months.
 The CEO knows the problem but rationalizes the delay: busy season, hoping for a turnaround, fear of conflict, or the belief that the VP will self-correct.
 The conversation gets deferred from Q1 to Q2 to Q3.
 Meanwhile, the sales team’s morale declines, missed targets become the norm, and A-players start questioning whether the CEO holds to standards.

 The compounding damage is measurable.
-Every deferred conversation costs the organization in three ways: the direct cost of underperformance, the opportunity cost of keeping the wrong person in a critical role, and the cultural cost of signaling that accountability is optional.
+Every deferred conversation costs the organization in three ways: the direct cost of underperformance, the opportunity cost of keeping the wrong person in a critical role.
+And the cultural cost of signaling that accountability is optional.
 By the time the CEO finally acts, the damage requires a full team rebuild, not just a single replacement.

-Coaching builds the conflict tolerance and conversational capacity that cannot be installed by a fractional executive or consultant.
+Coachingbuilds the conflict tolerance and conversational capacity that cannot be installed by a fractional executive or consultant.
 The issue is not that the CEO lacks the script for a difficult conversation.
 It is that the psychological cost of conflict feels higher than the organizational cost of delay.
 Coaching recalibrates that equation by addressing the internal resistance that prevents necessary action.

 Signal Three: The Dependency Trap: Every Decision Routes Through You and Nothing Moves When You’re Out